Getting an STI test

 It's a good idea to have an STI test if:

-• you have had a condom break or it has fallen off during sex (also see emergency contraception)
+- you have had a condom break, or it has fallen off during sex (also see emergency contraception)

-• your partner has another sexual partner or has had previous sexual partners
+- your partner has other sexual partners or has had previous sexual partners

 If you are unsure whether you need an STI test, phone the Sexual Health Helpline on 9227 6178 (Perth metropolitan callers) or 1800 198 205 (country callers).